Daniel-Ros/OOP4/readme.md

 - `src`: the folder to maintain sources
     - `GUI`: the folder where all the Gui related files are
 - `data`: the folder which contains all of our graphs are
-- `test` : a folder with our unittests

 ## Testing